hicsail/ikea-data/README.md

 The root directory contains scripts for managing the legacy and latest processed versions of the data set:
 * `config.json` specifies the format of the legacy data, as well as additional information for the projections defined in the scripts;
+* `measurement.py` provides a helper class for creating and working with normalized measurements along dimensions found in the data; and
+* `data.py` provides a number of functionalities:
-* `data.py` provides functionality for converting a legacy data set into the new format, and for computing the projection of that data to obtain the latest derived data set.
+ * converting a legacy data set into JSON format,
+ * converting a JSON-format data set into a Microsoft Excel format,
+ * computing the projection of a data set with normalized field values for geometry dimensions, and
+ * clustering a data set.